Jake's Women: Plot

 Jake, a successful writer living in New York in 1990, gets into an argument over the phone with sister Karen about meeting up for dinner.
 After hanging up, an imaginary Maggie 'appears', stating he's always working and he's so busy she doesn't even know why he thought of her.
 Jake and Maggie reminisce about the first time they met.

 Jake calls on his sister Karen to help him.
-Jake explains that he and Maggie are in trouble, and he believes that she has been having an affair.
-Karen aggravates him into admitting he had an affair a year ago before explaining he loves Maggie more than ever and would do anything to keep her.
+Jake explains that he and Maggie are in trouble, and he believes she has been having an affair.
+Karen goads him into admitting he had an affair a year ago before explaining he loves Maggie more than ever and would do anything to keep her.
 Maggie arrives home and Jake explains that they are going to dinner with Karen on Saturday.
 Maggie interrupts, stating she has to go to Philadelphia on Saturday.
 This leads to an argument between the two, which ends with Maggie proposing a six-month separation.
 Maggie admits she had an affair, but "it stopped as soon as it started."

 Jake's daughter Molly "appears" and tells her father that the problems between him and Maggie are caused by Julie, Jake's late wife and Molly's mother.
 Molly persuades Jake to talk to his psychiatrist in his mind.
 Edith, Jake's psychiatrist appears, mocking Jake and his problems.

 Maggie tells Jake that he never let Julie go, despite her death.
 Jake confides in the audience that he has tried to let Julie go, and she is always "bursting in on him."
 Julie, age 21, appears, demanding to know where he has been.
 Jake is confused until Julie states that they slept together the previous night.
 Jake explains to her that it was 29 years ago.
 Julie, horrified, asks him if he is dead.
 Jake calls on Karen to help him explain to Julie her death.
 Julie asks Jake to make her thirty-six, but Jake tells her that she died in a car accident when she was thirty-five while taking Molly up to camp.
 Jake reminisces about the time when Molly and Maggie met eight years ago.

 Present-day Maggie enters and states she is staying at the beach house.
-Jake gloomily sits on the couch before both Mollys, age twelve and twenty one, appear and sit with him.
+Jake gloomily sits on the couch before both Mollys, aged twelve and twenty-one, appear and sit with him.
 They try to play a game but it ends up relating back to Maggie.